-Moreover, when the player with largest $b_{i}(\mathbf{N}^{1})$ differs from the one with largest $m_{ii}(\mathbf{N}^{1})$ in $N_{1}$, the selection of the key bridge player in $N_{1}$ crucially depends who is chosen as the bridge player $j$ in the other network $\mathbf{N}^{2}$.
+Moreover, when the player with the largest $b_{i}(\mathbf{N}^{1})$ differs from the one with the largest $m_{ii}(\mathbf{N}^{1})$ in $N_{1}$, the selection of the key bridge player in $N_{1}$ crucially depends on who is chosen as the bridge player $j$ in the other network $\mathbf{N}^{2}$.
 In other words, the selection of the key bridge pair is not independent.
 As suggested by Corollary \ref{bridge cor} (ii), the role of node $i$'s self-loops in determining the bridge index $L_{ij}\left( \mathbf{N}^{1},\mathbf{N} ^{2}\right) $ becomes more significant if a node $j$ with larger Katz-Bonacich centrality is selected.
-Correspondently, $i$'s Katz-Bonacich centrality plays a more important role than self-loops when a node $j$ with larger self-loops is selected.
-Consider a scenario in which these two networks are highly imbalanced, in the sense that the largest Bonacich centrality in network $\mathbf{N}^{2}$ is much larger than the one in network ${\mathbf{N}^{1}}$.\footnote{ This could be the case when network $\mathbf{N}^{2}$ involves much more network members, who have denser connections among each other.} Then the key bridge pair may consist of the central node in $\mathbf{N}^{2}$ and the node with largest self-loop in network $\mathbf{N}^{1}$ (even if such node may not be the most central one).
-It is because the self-loop of the player in $\mathbf{N}^{1}$ contributes more than Katz-Bonacich centrality on the bridge index $L_{ij}\left( \mathbf{N}^{1},\mathbf{N}^{2}\right) $ when Katz-Bonacich centrality of the bridge player in $\mathbf{N}^{2}$ is significantly large.
+Correspondingly, $i$'s Katz-Bonacich centrality plays a more important role than self-loops when a node $j$ with larger self-loops is selected.
+Consider a scenario in which these two networks are highly unbalanced, in the sense that the largest Bonacich centrality in network $\mathbf{N}^{2}$ is much larger than the one in network ${\mathbf{N}^{1}}$.\footnote{ This could be the case when network $\mathbf{N}^{2}$ involves much more network members, who have denser connections.} Then the key bridge pair may consist of the central node in $\mathbf{N}^{2}$ and the node with the largest self-loop in network $\mathbf{N}^{1}$ (even if this node may not be the most central one).
+This is because the self-loop of the player in $\mathbf{N}^{1}$ contributes more than Katz-Bonacich centrality to the bridge index $L_{ij}\left( \mathbf{N}^{1},\mathbf{N}^{2}\right) $ when the Katz-Bonacich centrality of the bridge player in $\mathbf{N}^{2}$ is significantly large.
 Furthermore, when $\delta $ is below a threshold, the degree centrality plays the dominant role in the bridge index by item (iii).
 We illustrate these observations using the following example.